 This action does two things: first, it dislodges dirt, debris and little critters, which would otherwise consume and reduce the effectiveness of the wash solution.
 Second, it “quenches the thirst” of the produce, filling the internal vessels of the stem and leaves with filtered water, so they are less likely to later absorb the wash solution during submersion.

-Next, I use both hands to extract the leaves and stem from the filtered water bowl.
+Next, I use tongs to extract the leaves and stem from the filtered water bowl.
 As I lift them out of the bowl, I allow them to drain into the sink for several seconds before placing them into the bowl of wash solution.
 (I use the chlorine option, below.)

-I use one hand to hold the produce under the surface of the wash solution for complete submersion, gently pumping the produce up and down a few times to force the solution to circulate all around it.
-I use the other hand to empty the filtered water bowl and move it from the sink to the counter.
+I use tongs to hold the produce under the surface of the wash solution for complete submersion, gently pumping the produce up and down a few times to force the solution to circulate all around it.
+I empty the filtered water bowl and move it from the sink to the counter.
 I replace it with the third sanitized bowl, filling it with cold tap water.

 Option 1: Food-Grade Chlorine Bleach Wash

 MOST EFFECTIVE.
 While chlorine bleach is a proven sanitizer, effective against all microbes, and vinegar and hydrogen peroxide are effective against many (not all microbes), I cannot find a source of food-grade chlorine bleach for personal use (beyond water sanitization).
-If you know of a source – please e-mail me at tirza@betterbreasthealthforlife.
 (Like me, many of my fellow health professionals resort to plain Clorox.)

 According to one chlorine bleach food safety fact sheet, “Most operations, unless the produce is very dirty, will not need a sanitizer concentration greater than 200 ppm total chlorine to achieve the desired sanitizing effect.
 Contact times of one minute or greater are typically sufficient to achieve a thorough kill.”